openedx/edx-documentation/en_us/shared/course_components/create_problem.rst

    allows you to edit that XML directly.

-You can switch at any time from the simple editor to the advanced editor by selecting **Advanced Editor** in the top right corner of the simple editor interface.
+You can switch at any time from the simple editor to the advanced editor by selecting **Advanced Editor** from the simple editor's toolbar.
 However, after you save a problem in the advanced editor, you cannot open it again in the simple editor.

 .. _Simple Editor: